ppjanka/ComputerVision_classicDNN/README.md

 # ComputerVision_classicDNN
 Playing with classical Computer Vision DNNs from the literature.

-For my walk-throughs of different architectures go to NNs/*.ipynb.
+**For my walk-throughs trying out different architectures go directly to NNs/*.ipynb.**

 1) Data and preprocessing:
  - data_black-vs-white: contains two jpg files with black and white images for sanity checks